Last Updated on March 31, 2023 by Matt

 The handlebars are very ergonomic, and the positions of the individual control parts are very natural.
 There is no finger or hand fatigue while riding whatsoever.
 The deck-to-handlebar distance is 38 inches, while the total height is 48 inches.

 The 24-inch long, 12-inch wide deck is one of the largest electric scooter decks ever.
-I believe “platform” is a much better word here, you literally stand on a huge platform, and ride comfort and feet position are never a problem.
+I believe “platform” is a much better word here, you literally stand on a huge platform, and ride comfort and foot position are never a problem.
 It has a ground clearance of 6.5 inches.

 The deck has three gripped tapes on it to prevent slipping.